Rider Guidelines

 - Riders who know they are slower than the listed pace but show up for a faster ride are encouraged to acknowledge to the leader that they are aware that they are slower and may be dropped, and that they are prepared to deal with that eventuality.

-- If a rider is unfamiliar with the area of the ride and is concerned about getting lost, s/he should let the leader know at the start of the ride.
+- If a rider is unfamiliar with the area of the ride and is concerned about getting lost, they should let the leader know at the start of the ride.

-- It is the responsibility of the rider to ensure that s/he doesn't get lost by consulting the route sheet and/or staying with someone who knows the route.
+- It is the responsibility of the rider to ensure that they don’t get lost by having the route loaded on a navigational device and/or staying with someone who knows the route.
 Those who ride ahead and miss a turn should be prepared to find their own way back to the group or to the start.

 - Riders are encouraged to wait at designated regroup points until the last rider arrives and has had a chance to catch their breath.
 On rides with larger attendance and a greater spread of ride speeds, "rolling regroups" at which groups of similarly paced riders collect and continue on are a reasonable alternative.
 Slower riders may find it advantageous to start out of a regroup ahead of the pack to get a head start.